12. When is the application deadline?

 13. Being a lawyer, does the programme qualify for Continuing Professional Development points?

-All coordinators of the North Sea Energy Law Programme have close relationships with the national Bar Association of their country.
+All Partners of the North Sea Energy Law Programme have close relationships with the national Bar Association of their country.
 They can therefore liaise with their Bar Associations about the role of the NSELP in the permanent education of practicing lawyers.

 14. Is there an alumni organisation?